-Any pupil with Additional Support Needs will be supported by the Class Teacher through Staged Intervention to identify their strengths and next steps to help them achieve their full potential.
-Where appropriate, an Additional Support Plan will be formed detailing all relevant information, and this will be reviewed through consultation with pupils, parents/carers, staff and appropriate agencies.
-Additional support is also planned and provided for our Primary 1-7 pupils by the Specialist Support Teacher, Mrs Lily Asghar, who works in our school one day each week, and by Mrs Shirley Muir for our Nursery Class.
+Any pupil with Additional Support Needs will be supported by the Class Teacher/Early Years Worker through Staged Intervention to identify their strengths and next steps to help them achieve their full potential.
+Where appropriate, an Additional Support Plan/Co-ordinated Support Plan will be formed detailing all relevant information, and this will be reviewed through consultation with pupils, parents/carers, staff and appropriate agencies.
+Additional support is also planned and provided for our Primary 1-7 pupils by the Specialist Support Teacher, Mrs Julie Colvin, who works in our school one day every two weeks, and by Mrs Natasha Wood, Early Years Specialist Support Teacher, for our Nursery Class.

-The Educational Psychologist, Mrs Joanna Gray, works with pupils, parents/carers and staff in a variety of ways should this be necessary to support pupils who may be experiencing particular educational needs.
+The Educational Psychologist, Miss Jenny Thorne, works with pupils, parents/carers and staff in a variety of ways should this be necessary to support pupils who may be experiencing particular educational needs.
 Support, guidance and advice from other external agencies e.g. Speech and Language Therapist, Occupational Therapist, Behaviour Support Teacher, is sought and acted upon as appropriate.
-Within the school we have an allocated Barnardo's Family Support Worker and the Place2Be Counselling Service which offers 1-1 child sessions, parent counselling sessions and child self-referral sessions.
+Within the school we have an allocated Barnardo's Family Support Worker who offers direct support to identified children and families.